INDEPENDENT & UNBIASED

 A: We use a fitting process that we call fit from stock.
 Irons are fitted to each tester using the stock, no up-charge options from each manufacturer.
 We test one short iron, one mid-iron and one long iron from each set.
 While there are no irons in our testing that feature adjustability, we fit to flex for each tester in the pool.
 Occasionally, manufacturers will send multiple sets with different stock shafts that we can utilize to improve launch conditions.

 Q: How do you determine in which category to test a given set of irons?

 A: To ensure that we’re testing irons as alike as designers allow for, in addition to the design of the head itself (profile, sole width, etc.), we sort by length and loft.
 Our goal is to keep differences as minimal as possible within any test cohort.
 When an iron reasonably fits in more than one category, we defer to the manufacturer’s category choice.

-Q: How is the Most Wanted Game Improvement Iron Determined
+Q: How is the 2021 Most Wanted Player’s Distance Iron Determined?

 A: To determine our rankings, we collect key performance metrics with Foresight GCQuad Launch Monitors.
 After eliminating outliers, we use a utilize a proprietary methodology to calculate Strokes Gained values for each combination of tester and golf club.
-Next, we calculate confidence intervals and determine the statistical reliability of our Strokes Gained values.
-The iron that is reliably better for the highest percentage of testers is the Most Wanted.
-For more detailed information on our test process, visit our How We Test Page.
+The iron that produces the highest Strokes Gained values relative to the field average is our Most Wanted.

-A: The process to determine the Longest Players Distance Iron is similar to how we arrive at our overall rankings.
+A: The process to determine the longest Player’s Distance iron is similar to how we arrive at our overall rankings.
 For distance, our critical metric is Total Yards.
-We identify the iron that is most reliably among the longest at middle and long iron lengths for the highest percentage of our testing pool.
+We identify the iron that produced the most total yards with the long and middle irons relative to the field average.